microsoft/llmops-workshop/labs/lesson_02/lab02.md

 Now that the flow has been created, in order to run it in the Prompt Flow, we need a runtime for execution.

-Select Start in the runtime dropdown to start a runtime to run your flow:
+Select **Start** in the runtime dropdown to start a runtime to run your flow:

 ![LLMOps Workshop](images/04.01.2024_19.35.49_REC.png)

-After selecting the Runtime, we have to define the Connection with the LLM at each LLM step, which in this case are `summarize_text_content` and `classify_with_llm`.
+After selecting the Runtime, we have to define the Connection with the LLM at each LLM step, which in our case are `summarize_text_content` and `classify_with_llm`.

 ![LLMOps Workshop](images/17.12.2023_23.45.03_REC.png)

 We will use the `Default_AzureOpenAI` Connection, which connects to the Azure OpenAI resource created when the Azure AI project was created.

-If you completed the first lesson, you will have available in this resource a `gpt-4` deployment to select, otherwise create a new deployment as described in step 2 of Lab 01.
+If you completed the first lesson, you will have available in this resource a `gpt-4` deployment to select, otherwise create a new deployment as described in *step 2* of *Lab 01*.

 ![LLMOps Workshop](images/17.12.2023_23.49.29_REC.png)